Turbo Takeaways

 With a 403(b) plan, you can set aside money from each paycheck for retirement.
 The money you save, as well as any employer contribution, can be invested in annuities, mutual funds, and other assets.

-One of the main benefits of the 403(b) plan is the tax benefit it offers.
+One of the main benefits of the 403(b) plan is its tax benefits.
 You can contribute pre-tax dollars to your account, which can lower your tax liability and may offer you a larger tax refund.
 Your investments can continue to grow tax-deferred until you start withdrawing in retirement.

 Eligibility Criteria for a 403(b) Plan